 Private zones scoped for different VPC networks can overlap with each other.
 For example, two VPC networks can each have a database VM named

 database.gcp.example.comreceive different answers according to the zone records defined in the zone authorized for each VPC network.

 Two private zones that have been authorized to be accessible from the same VPC network cannot have identical origins unless one zone is a subdomain of the other.
-The metadata server uses longest-suffix matching in determining which origin to query for records in a given zone.
+The metadata server uses longest suffix matching to determine which origin to query for records in a given zone.

 Query resolution examples

-Google Cloud resolves Cloud DNS zones as described in VPC name resolution order.
-When determining the zone to query for a given record, Cloud DNS tries to find a zone that matches as much of the requested record as possible (longest suffix match).
+Google Cloud resolves Cloud DNS zones as described in Name resolution order.
+When determining the zone to query for a given record, Cloud DNS tries to find a zone that matches as much of the requested record as possible (longest suffix matching).